 Plume Plotter predicts this fallout using AERMOD, which is one of the most widely used modelling systems for air pollution.
 It uses the latest local weather conditions and upper air data, which are obtained in real time.
-Since the incinerator is not yet polluting, Plume Plotter does not use real-time information about its emissions.
+Plume Plotter does not use real-time information about its emissions.
 Instead, we assume that the incinerator is operating continuously (8760 hours per year) and emitting pollutants at a constant rate.
 The emission rates assumed are the long-term planned emission rates that were specified by the incinerator developers in their planning application (and subsequently); the other parameters (e.g. emission velocity and temperature) used are also taken directly from the same source.

 Plume Plotter's model takes account of the real terrain in the vicinity of the incinerator and the shape of the incinerator buildings.

 For detailed information, please see the links below.